-Council has been taking advice from Northport about what would most help them to attract Ports of Auckland business and have been working to help facilitate that outcome.
+Council has been taking advice from Northport about what would most help them to attract Ports of Auckland business and has been working to help facilitate that outcome.
 Unsurprisingly, improved road and rail links are high on Northport's list.
-WDC has been lobbying strongly for an improved state highway south from Whangārei for many years and we continue to do so despite recent setbacks such as the 2018 Government Policy Statement (GPS) on Transport.
+WDC has been lobbying strongly for an improved state highway south from Whangārei for many years and continues to do so.